QueenOfSquiggles/Squiggles-Core-4X/README.md

 	- Option to interpolate between cameras
 	- Treated as a camera stack: removing a Vcam from the scene will revert to the previous camera, interpolating between if set to interpolate.
 - Pre-build FPS controller character
-- Pre-set input actions
-	- With Keyboard & Mouse and Gamepad bindings
 - Defult HUD system
 	- Allows for generating arbitrary GUI elements on screen while still having a few defaults
 	- Subtitles system